-The MYC proto-oncogene (MYC proto-oncogene, bHLH transcription factor, a.k.a CMYC) encodes a transcription factor essential for cell growth and proliferation and is broadly implicated in tumorigenesis.
-Translocations involving the MYC gene are considered to be cytogenetic hallmarks for Burkitt Lymphoma (BL) but are also found in other types of lymphomas.
-The most frequent translocation involving the MYC gene region t(8;14)(q24.21;q32.3) can be found in approx. 80% of the BL cases and juxtaposes the MYC gene next to the IgH (immunoglobulin heavy locus) locus.
-Further translocations affecting the MYC t(8;22)(q24.21;q11.2) and t(2;8)(p11.2;q24.21), both of which involve one of the two immunoglobulin light chain loci.
+The MYC proto-oncogene (a.k.a.
+CMYC) encodes a transcription factor essential for cell growth and proliferation and is broadly implicated in tumorigenesis.
+Translocations involving the MYC gene are considered to be cytogenetic hallmarks for Burkitt lymphoma (BL) but are also found in other types of lymphomas.
+The most frequent translocation involving the MYC gene region t(8;14) (q24.21;q32.3) can be found in approx. 80% of the BL cases and juxtaposes the MYC gene next to IGH (immunoglobulin heavy locus).
+Further translocations affecting the MYC gene are t(8;22)(q24.21;q11.2) and t(2;8)(p11.2;q24.21), both of which involve one of the two immunoglobulin light chain loci.
 All three translocations bring the MYC gene under the control of a regulatory element from one of the immunoglobulin loci resulting in constitutive overexpression of MYC.
-The identification of MYC specific rearrangements is a critical part of the diagnostic work-up and management of patients, identifying those who will benefit from the intensive therapeutic regimens used to treat BL.
-Fluorescence in situ hybridization (FISH) which allows the correlation with immunochemistry can be critical to patient management and is an approach commonly used.
+Large B-cell lymphoma patients with MYC-IG have shorter overall survival compared with both MYC translocation with non-IG translocation partner gene as well as absence of MYC translocation.
+Thus, the detection of MYC translocation partner by FISH may prove a valuable diagnostic and prognostic tool.